liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 As one can see by examining the output of the program, what comes out of processor `up` is a subset of the original stream containing only events that belong to a day where MSFT closed at $50 or higher.
 Some queries can also involve aggregate statistics over multiple events:

-- On every fifth trading day starting today, calculate the average closing price of msft for the five most recent trading days.
+- On every fifth trading day starting today, calculate the average closing price of MSFT for the five most recent trading days.

 As a first step to evaluate this query, we show how to calculate the statistical moment of order n of a set of values, noted E<sup>*n*</sup>(*x*), in the next diagram.